If you are wondering if you can reheat oatmeal, this post will teach you everything you need to know!

 - Carefully remove the bowl from the microwave and plate as well.
 Be sure to check that it is at the desired temperature.

-- It is done and your healthy breakfast is ready to go.
+- It is done and your hearty breakfast is ready to go.

 - While any cooked oatmeal can be reheated, I don't think instant oatmeal gives the best results when it is heated again.
 They can be called instant oats or quick-cooking oats.
-Milk will give the oatmeal a more creamy texture, which is why I prefer it.
+Any time I have tried to reheat quick-cooking oats they turn out mushy.
+If that texture doesn't bother you, go for it.

-- I like to sweeten my oats with pure maple syrup, but my hubby really loves brown sugar.
+- I like to sweeten my oats with pure maple syrup, but my hubby loves brown sugar.
+Either will work for making oatmeal, and both options can be reheated.

 - Adding a little butter to the oats before heating will also add more flavor.
-I love to add a tablespoon.
+I love to add 1 teaspoon per bowl.

 - Be careful when removing the plate from the bowl after it is reheated.
 It is hot and there is steam.
-I will even use a hot pad to take it off sometimes.
+I prefer using hot pads to avoid burning my hands.

 - If you are avoiding animal products, you can always use plant-based milk or plant-based butter for flavor.